by Ovidiu Brazdau

 During inner growth, the moments of uncertainty may be more frequent than the moments of stability.
 The more we abandon ourselves to the process, the more rapid the transformation is.
 However, it is impossible to predict how the transformation occurs, as each person is unique.
 We all pass through some benchmarks, but how we arrive to the multidimensional now-here, that’s unique.

 How does it feel when we change?
-Alison Crosthwait, from “The Good Therapists“, noticed that deep change involves bearing a process, which we do not yet understand.
+Alison Crosthwait, from “The Good Therapists“, noticed that profound change involves bearing a process, which we do not yet understand.
 And we have to bear its speed – fast, slow, or something in between.
 This is her experience: “Sometimes my brain goes fuzzy or suddenly empty; Sometimes I feel depleted.
 And thirsty.
 Like my psyche just had an intense massage; Sometimes I feel jacked up and manic; Sometimes I feel butterflies; Sometimes my shame is activated and past regrets, mistakes, and vulnerabilities take over with an insatiable vengeance.
 When I can catch this I call it backlash; Sometimes someone says something unexpected and I consciously try to take it in.
 To let it change my cells; Sometimes I cry about something I have never cried about before; Sometimes I have a dream or a fantasy and part of its meaning hits home and I know this is a marker of an incremental shift; Sometimes someone in my life puts words to a change and I recognize it as true but previously unarticulated.
 In talking the change takes shape; Sometimes I have an extra glass of wine that I don’t need or want.
 Later, I can identify this extra glass as a response to new feelings that seemed unmanageable even though unworded; Some of these changes are about my conscious self.
 Some are about unconscious shifts that I cannot fully articulate; And sometimes there is no perceptible sign of anything.”

 Referring to what we fell when other people change, Alison Crosthwait says, “when others change it evokes feelings in us.
 This gives us the opportunity to change.
 When I feel wild with anger at my friend’s new assertions I have the opportunity to explore that, express it, reflect on it – to live on the edge of it.
 This is my chance to evolve in response to my friend’s growth… Change has a ripple effect.
 Our change into the world.
 And the change of others into us and the world”.